 Southern Bohemia calls itself the "pearl of the Czech Republic," and it’s not just a clever nickname.
 The richness and beauty of this corner of the country bordering Germany and Austria are undisputable.

-The natural landscape is lovely—soft rolling hills crisscrossed with rivers and dotted with ponds mark most of the territory, while the Šumava Mountains to the southwest are a popular ski destination.
+The natural landscape is lovely—soft rolling hills crisscrossed with rivers and dotted with ponds mark most of the territory—and the Šumava Mountains to the southwest are a popular ski destination.
 Coming from Prague, you’ll cross the border somewhere north of Tábor, while heading east the indiscernible crossing to Moravia comes near to Telč.
-Forestry and fishing make up most of the area’s important industry, with tourism and beer brewing more fun runner-ups.
+Forestry and fishing make up most of the area’s important industry, with tourism and beer brewing more fun runners-up.

 Český Krumlov is the one must-see destination and often the only stop for visitors, which means huge crowds on summer weekends.
 The castle here rivals any monument in Prague.